LeToNode/Play2.0-CN-doc/scalaGuide/ScalaRouting.md

 GET   /clients/$id<[0-9]+>  controllers.Clients.show(id: Long)
 ```

-## Call to action generator method
+## Call to the Action generator method

 The last part of a route definition is the call.
 This part must define a valid call to a method returning a `play.api.mvc.Action` value, which will typically be a controller action method.